hitalos/bina/README.md

 ## Requirements

-* A LDAP server like Active Directory
+* One or many LDAP servers like Active Directory

 ## Installing